 Amaranth Advisors, established around 2000, was a US-based multi-strategy hedge fund operating from Greenwich, Connecticut.
 The fund had its interest in various hedge fund strategies ranging from convertible bonds, merger arbitrage, leveraged assets, and energy trading.
 By mid-2006, the fund had become a $9 Billion behemoth; this included the profits that were ploughed back to the fund.
 This positioned Amaranth as one of US’s top-performing hedge fund.

 At this stage, I have to mention this – although an international commodity, natural gas trading was highly vulnerable.
-Any midsized hedge fund could easily corner the market by taking positions in few thousands of contracts.
-This made Amaranth one the largest hedge funds operating in the natural gas market.
+Any midsized hedge fund could easily corner the market by taking positions in a few thousands of contracts.
+This made Amaranth one of the largest hedge funds operating in the natural gas market.

 Anyway, here is what happened post-April 2006 –

-- Hunter noticed a surplus inventory of natural gas in the US, which would drive the price of natural gas lower in the US
+- Hunter noticed a surplus inventory of natural gas in the US, which would drive the price of natural gas lower in the US.

-- Inventory of Natural gas, unlike oil, cannot be easily moved to cater to supply-demand pressures
+- Inventory of Natural gas, unlike oil, cannot be easily moved to cater to supply-demand pressures.

-- He also expected a harsh winter (or perhaps a hurricane) to ensue, which quite obviously would exert pressure on the supplies and push the price of Natural gas higher
+- He also expected a harsh winter (or perhaps a hurricane) to ensue, which quite obviously would exert pressure on the supplies and push the price of Natural gas higher.

 - Apparently, Hunter had profited when hurricane Katrina and Rita had hit the US coastlines in 2005

-- However, nature had a different game plan for Hunter and Amaranth – the possibilities of a hurricane diminished, supplies continued to pour
+- However, nature had a different game plan for Hunter and Amaranth – the possibilities of a hurricane diminished, supplies continued to pour.

 - Bulls started to unwind, triggering the price of Natural Gas below the psychological support of $5.5

-- This further triggered a panic sell leading to a single day fall of 20% Natural gas’s price
+- This further triggered a panic sell leading to a single day fall of 20% Natural gas’s price.

-- Amaranth was hit quite hard but Hunter’s conviction and reputation were still intact.
-They now borrowed money and doubled down on their positions
+- Amaranth was hit quite hard, but Hunter’s conviction and reputation were still intact.
+They now borrowed money and doubled down on their positions.

-- The leverage was as high as 1 to 8, meaning for every 1 USD of their own capital, they had 8 USD in borrowed capital
+- The leverage was as high as 1 to 8, meaning for every 1 USD of their own capital, they had 8 USD in borrowed capital.

-- This didn’t stop natural gas prices to tank further, prices continued to crash, and along with the price Amaranth too crashed
+- This didn’t stop natural gas prices to tank.
+Further, prices continued to crash, and along with the price Amaranth too crashed.

 If there is one key lesson you get to learn from the Amaranth’s episode, then it has to be (yet again) the importance of risk management.
-Risk management sits above all and has the authority of question every aspect of your trade.
+Risk management sits above all and has the authority to question every aspect of your trade.